 Recovery depends on the amount of liver tissue that was destroyed, along with how well the underlying cause is able to be controlled and managed.

-Mesenchymal stem cell (MSC)-based therapy has emerged as a promising strategy for treating liver diseases via tissue repair and immune regulation.
+Mesenchymal stem cell (MSC)-based therapy has emerged as a promising strategy for treating liver diseases in dogs via tissue repair and immune regulation.
 Mesenchymal stem cells can differentiate into hepatocytes, reduce liver inflammation, promote hepatic regeneration and secrete protective cytokines.
 Depending on the case, MSCs may be placed directly into the liver tissue using ultrasound guidance, or may be given intravenously.